TeaShull/PhytoBSA/README.md

 Conceptually, there is nothing new here.
 My hope is to consolidate multiple techniques for identifiying causal EMS-induced SNPs behind Arabidopsis Thaliana phenotypes using BSA.
 My implementation of this pipeline uses:

-  the delta-allele calculation described in the publication: https://doi.org/10.1104/pp.17.00415 (< this paper includes a very nice explanation of BSA experimental design)
+  the delta-allele calculation described in the publication: https://doi.org/10.1104/pp.17.00415 (also linked earlier for a quick explanation of BSA experimental design)

   The G-statistic calculation described in the publication: https://doi.org/10.1186/s12859-020-3435-8

   A SNP mask generation script in order to help users mask background SNPs (Can be found in VCFsnpmask.sh).
-  This script will be eventuall incorperated into the main  program, such that if a user supplies multiple lines in the same background, the script will automatically generate a SNP mask out of the common snps between the generated VCFs.
+  This script will eventually be incorperated into the main  program, such that if a user supplies multiple lines in the same background, the script will automatically generate a SNP mask out of the common snps between the generated VCFs.
 For now, users must manually produce their own SNP masks.